(EXPANDED FROM 12/10/2021)

 Fake Lark adopts a more normal look

 The fake Lark shown below adopts more conventional proportions.
-The beltline is roughly an inch and a half higher, the ground clearance is boosted around an inch and the wheels are pumped up to 15 inches.
+The beltline is roughly an inch and a half higher, the ground clearance is boosted somewhat less and the wheels are pumped up to 15 inches.
 Meanwhile, the C-pillar is narrowed and decluttered.
 To fill the car out a bit more, the front and rear are slightly stretched and the rear squared off.

 These changes mostly make for a more practical car.
 In addition to the door windows being diagonally interchangeable, so too are the front and rear bumpers.
 Trunk space and wheel travel are increased.